forrestdavis/NLPScholar/src/docs/MinimalPair.md

 You can find details about the parameters to be included in the config file [here](https://github.com/forrestdavis/NLPScholar/tree/main?tab=readme-ov-file#config-details-for-train)

 ### Data details

-This requires a file with one column `text`.
-Each sequence is on a different line.
+The data file has to have one column called `text`.
+All sequences are on separate lines.

 ## Evaluate